-625 during the 24 h period is depicted in Fig. 3.
-As shown in Fig. 3a, the uptake by P. chrysosporium increased with incubation time for all four types of CdSe/ZnS QDs since the accumulation of CdSe/ZnS QDs in P. chrysosporium presented a time-dependent process.
-However, the cellular uptake of different CdSe/ZnS QDs was obviously different under identical conditions.
-For example, the cellular uptake of NH2 CdSe/ZnS 525 reached 299.7 pmol g-1 biomass at 24 h when the incubation concentration was 80 nM, which was greater than those of NH2 CdSe/ZnS 625 (171.2 pmol g-1 biomass), COOH CdSe/ZnS 525 (105.6 pmol g-1 biomass), and COOH CdSe/ZnS 625 (72.3 pmol g-1 biomass), and the increase rate of NH2 CdSe/ZnS QDs presented a time-dependent saturation, that is to say that the uptake amount of CdSe/ZnS QDs finally achieved a plateau.
-This is because the cellular uptake process of CdSe/ZnS QDs included the binding of CdSe/ZnS QDs to receptors on the plasma membrane surface and the generation of coated pits to deliver them to the intracellular area.45 The amount of receptors on the plasma membrane surface would determine the uptake of CdSe/ZnS QDs, and the membrane receptors were gradually consumed as time lapsed.45 Therefore, the internalization rate of CdSe/ZnS QDs would decline and eventually reach equilibrium.
-In addition, the smaller size and less negative charges make it easier and faster for NH2 CdSe/ZnS ZnS 525 to be internalized by P. chrysosporium.44 As shown in Fig. 3b, the same results were also observed by determining the Se concentration.
+The incubation time plays a vital role in the uptake of QDs in P. chrysosporium.
+The cellular uptake of P. chrysosporium exposed to COOH CdSe/ZnS 525, COOH CdSe/ZnS 625, NH2 CdSe/ZnS 525, and NH2 CdSe/ZnS 625 during 24 h was depicted in Fig. 3.
+As shown in Fig. 3a, the uptake of P. chrysosporium increased with incubation time for all four types of CdSe/ZnS QDs.
+Since the accumulation of CdSe/ZnS QDs in P. chrysosporium presented a time-dependent process.
+However, the cellular uptake of different CdSe/ZnS QDs was obviously different under the identical conditions.
+For example, the cellular uptake of NH2 CdSe/ZnS 525 reached 299.7 pmol g-1 biomass at 24 h when the incubation concentration was 80 nM, which was greater than those of NH2 CdSe/ZnS 625 (171.2 pmol g-1 biomass), COOH CdSe/ZnS 525 (105.6 pmol g-1 biomass), and COOH CdSe/ZnS 625 (72.8 phol g-1 biomass), and the increase rate of NH2 CdSe/ZnS 525 was largest.
+The cellular uptake of CdSe/ZnS QDs presented a time-dependent saturation, that was to say that the uptake amount of CdSe/ZnS QDs finally achieved a plateau.
+Because the cellular uptake process of CdSe/ZnS QDs included the briding of CdSe/ZnS QDs to receptors on the plasma membrane surface and the generation of coated pits to deliver them to the intracellular area.45 The amount of receptors on plasma membrane surface would determine the uptake of GdSecond QDs, and the membrane receptors were gradually 45 Therefore, the internalization rate of CdSe/ZnS QDs consumed as time hosed mentually reach equilibrium.
+In addition, the smaller size and less would decline and negative barges make it easier and faster for NH2 CdSe/ZnS 525 to be internalized by P. chrysosporium.44 As shown in Fig. 3b, the same results were also observed by determining Se concentration.

-Fig. 3 Cellular uptake of COOH CdSe/ZnS 525, COOH CdSe/ZnS 625, NH2 CdSe/ZnS 525, and NH2 CdSe/ZnS 625 by P. chrysosporium incubated for different times.
-Initial CdSe/ZnS QD concentrations are 10, 20, 50, and 80 nM, respectively. (a) CdSe/ZnS QDs, calculated from Cd; (b) CdSe/ZnS QDs, calculated from Se.
+Fig. 3.
+Cellular uptake of COOH CdSe/ZnS 525, COOH CdSe/ZnS 625, NH2 CdSe/ZnS 525, and NH2 CdSe/ZnS 625 by P. chrysosporium incubated for different time.
+Initial CdSe/ZnS QDs concentrations are 10, 20, 50, and 80 nM, respectively. (a) CdSe/ZnS QDs, calculated from Cd, (b) CdSe/ZnS QDs, calculated from Se.
 Error bars represent one standard deviation of the arithmetic mean.